 440 lbs to 10K in 26 Months

 As I am approaching the goal weight I set over 2 years ago I am happy to report that I feel terrific -- better than I have in 30 years.
 I am living my life again.
 I recently saw an ad on TV for our local 10K race - the Richmond Monument Avenue 10K - and a crazy idea popped into my head.
 Wouldn't be an awesome bookend to my journey if I did that 10K this year?
 I used to jog in my mid 20's.
 I was in shape back then and I did enjoy that form of exercise.
 I've been walking regularly for over 18 months - including many walks over the winter months that exceeded 10K in distance.
 I can walk a 10K with no problems.
 But I have not jogged in over 29 years.
-Can I get in jogging shape in only 1 month?
+Can I get into jogging shape in only 1 month?
 Maybe.
 Maybe not.
 But walk, jog, or crawl I decided to do this 10K.
 It would make a fitting end to the weight loss portion of my diet and open a new chapter as I enter maintenance.

 Two years ago I would have said that me doing a 10K could never happen.
 I weighed over 400 pounds and had Type 2 diabetes.
 But this WOE has really worked some magic on me and the impossible has become possible.
 I've lost nearly 230 pounds and have become quite fit, all things considered.
 I don't have a runners body, but a slow jog for 6.2 miles just might be possible.
 This journal will document my preparation for this event and end with the results of the 10K race.